Updated: Apr 13

 Things have been ramping up in the States as well as Haiti.
 We plan to ship the full lab by the end of this month.
 Here are a few of the highlights:

-If you haven't seen them already, Marcus (left) and Gorlonne (right) are the two new to the crew.
-I should say they're more than crew, because they're already taking great leadership.
+If you haven't seen them already, Marcus (left) and Gorlonne (right) are the two highly valuable directors.
+I should say they're more than just directors, because they're already taking great leadership.
 Marcus is our financial director and outreach coordinator, and Gorlonne will be our primary teacher and lab director.
 Marcus and Gorlonne are my and James' good friends, respectively, so they have been really positive additions.
 We can do so much more, and faster, with them.

 Packing!
 We found the right containers and the right foam, and after a long night of slicing and stuffing, this was the result.
 There are two of these containers; the other will hold the last five laptops, chargers, digital library, computer repair kit, and camera kit.
 No matter what, we're shipping by the end of this month.
 We can hold onto the equipment if needed, but we're always moving forward.

 The total weight of the equipment is more than I would've liked, which is going to make shipping harder on us.
 Still, we have quotes from UPS for cross-country shipment and Agape Flights for air to Haiti, and the budget has worked around these.
 Agape is a delivery service that serves missionary work; our close ties with St. Dunstan's Haiti Mission are proving very helpful in this respect.